kscott67523/archios/README.md

 2. **Clock In**: Test out our one-click clock-in feature.
 3. **Configure Email Clock-In (optional, but recommended!)**: Opt-in to timesheet updates via email (A.K.A. "t-mail") in your account settings.
 Once configured, you can populate your timesheet with one of our two-word commands (see below).
 4. **Clock Out**: When you're done working, clock out using our one-click function.
 Or, send us an email to: support@archios.cloud with the words "clock out," to try our t-mail service.
-5. **View Reports**: Access your timesheet reports and analyze your productivity over time.

 ## Requirements